-Furthermore, we created for the first time an entangled quantum state where both the number of particles and the number of dimension are larger than two .
-In such systems, surprising new structures of asymmetric entanglement occur .
-For example, a hierarchy can emerge where particle A is four-dimensionally entangled with party B and C, while B and C are only two-dimensionally entangled with the rest.
+In parallel to increasing the dimensionality of the quantum systems, we also increase the complexity of those.
+We do so by simultaneously increasing the dimensions and the number of involved photons.
+In such systems, surprising new structures of asymmetric entanglement occur [3,4].
 In addition, only very recently new types of violations of local realism have been found which can be applied to multi-particle high-dimensional quantum states .
 Besides fundamental questions, they might lead to new ways for quantum communication or quantum error correction.

 The generation of complex high-dimensional quantum states is difficult in the laboratory.
-Not only because of stringent alignment requirements, but also because the involved phenomena are quite counter-intuitive.
-Thus in many situations it is not even clear how to find quantum experiments.
-For that we have developed a computer algorithm, which can propose new experimentally feasible setups .
+This is not only due to the strict technological requirements, but mostly because of the contra-intuitive quantum physical phenomena.
+Thus in many situations it is not even clear how to construct such quantum experiments.
+For that reason, we have developed a computer algorithm, which can propose new experimentally feasible setups [8,15,16].

-Several of these computer-designed experiments have already been successful implemented in the laboratories [3,7].
-Recently we showed that automated designs of quantum optical experiments by algorithms can not only produce specific quantum states or transformations, but can also be a source for inspiration for new techniques – which can further be investigated by human scientists in a broader context.
+Several of these computer-designed experiments have already been successfully implemented in our laboratories [3,4,8,16].
+Recently, we showed that automated designs of quantum optical experiments by algorithms can not only produce specific quantum states or transformations, but can also be a source for inspiration for new techniques – which can further be investigated by human scientists in a broader context [9,11].

 Krenn, M., Huber, M., Fickler, R., Lapkiewicz, R., Ramelow, S., & Zeilinger, A. Generation and confirmation of a (100×100)-dimensional entangled quantum system.
 PNAS, 111(17), 6243-6247 (2014).